google/integers/README.md

 well-defined behavior (of your choice!) on overflow, underflow, division by 0, casts, and shifting too far.

+`integers` is developed and maintained by members of the Fuchsia Security Team, but it is not an official Google product.

 Defined behaviors are wrapping, trapping, or clamping/saturating.
 You choose your preferred policy/behavior by using the stand-alone template helper functions and/or the template classes.